alptugan/blog-teaching/content/📌 DEV Tools - CasaOS - Dockers.md

 ---
 # Digital Signage
 [TooLoop](https://github.com/Tooloop/Tooloop-OS) Tooloop OS is a platform for media artists to safely and easily develop and deploy multimedia installations.
 Tooloop OS is based on Ubuntu Server 24.04 LTS and the super lightweight window manager Openbox.
 Both are customized to fit the needs of live and public multimedia installations.

+# Scheduling
+[Cal.com](https://cal.com/pricing) Start scheduling for free, with no usage limits.
+For collaborative features, choose one of our premium plans that fits your company size.
 # My CasaOS Fundamentals
 [Portainer Dockers](https://portainer-templates.as93.net/) Ready to use docker images might be useful CasaOS Şu adamı izle güzel örnekleri var NTFY için;